lancelot-1987/robot-x500/README.md

 The board has 2 tags for the firmware flashing, respectively **JP1** (**USART1**) and **JP2** (ST-Link **SWD** port).
 ST-Link v2 is totally ok for flashing.
 The firmware is locked and will be erased when unlocking it, no way to dump it.
-No way to configure USART1 (not possible to flash after turning it on).
-Looks like both USART1 and SWD are only for firmware flashing.
+USART1 can be configured and used for debugging.

 ```
   JP1 (USART)             JP2 (SWD)
 ---------------------------------------
 █████████  Pins       ███████████  Pins
 ███ GND █             ███ SWCLK █  PA14
-  █ RX  █  PA9          █ SWDIO █  PA13
+  █ RX  █  PA10         █ SWDIO █  PA13
-  █ TX  █  PA10         █   GND █
+  █ TX  █  PA9          █   GND █
 ███ VCC █             ███   VCC █
 █████████             ███████████
 ```